Indicia-Team/indicia-docs/developing/reporting/occurrence-standard-parameters.rst

     ``spatial_index_builder`` warehouse module.
 Much faster, especially for complex boundaries.
 Optionally supply a parameter called ``indexed_location_list_op`` to specify 'in' or 'not in' as the filter operation.
+  * ``output_sref_systems`` - supply a comma separated list of spatial reference system codes, e.g. OSGB,OSIE.
+Limits the records to those where the record's geographic location is such that the preferred output spatial reference system matches one in the supplied list.
   * ``date_from`` - filter to records that were recorded on or after this date.
   * ``date_to`` - filter to records that were recorded on or before this date.
   * ``date_age`` - include records that were recorded after a date defined by an age.